Marklogic-retired/marklogic-data-hub/examples/disconnected-project/README.md

 * settings.gradle
 * build.gradle

-Also, the following directories have been omitted (as they were empty).
-These would normally be created as part of a data hub project once you start creating entities
+An example Entity is included in this project.
+It also includes an mlcp task (and mlcp dependencies) as part of the package

+To merge this approach with your existing datahub project, you would typically -

+1. Replace the following directories with the existing ones from your project -
     * plugins
+    * hub-internal-config
     * entity-config
     * user-config

-It also includes an mlcp task (and mlcp dependencies) as part of the package
+2. Merge the following files with the configuration from your existing project -
+    * gradle.properties
+    * gradle-*.properties
+    * settings.gradle
+    * build.gradle

 ## Requirements